-Jim Piccola: Yes and no. If you are driving behind a plow and you can see their side mirrors than likely based on visibility they can see you.
-But during heavy snow and/or ice it should never be assumed that the snow plow operator can see other vehicles.
+Jim Piccola: Yes and no. If you are driving behind a plow and you can see their side mirrors, then likely based on visibility, they can see you.
+But during heavy snow and/or ice, it should never be assumed that the snowplow operator can see other vehicles.

-Yes, on occasions when visibility is reduced almost down to nothing we will pull the plows off the road till conditions improve.
+Jim Piccola: Yes, on occasions when visibility is reduced almost down to nothing, we will pull the plows off the road till conditions improve.

 Cindy: Can a snowplow stop quickly?

-Jim Piccola: Cindy (No sand, we use salt) When driving behind a snow plow a good rule of thumb would be, “If you can’t see their side mirrors than they can’t see you”.
+Jim Piccola: Cindy (No sand, we use salt) When driving behind a snowplow, a good rule of thumb would be, “If you can’t see their side mirrors, then they can’t see you.”
 Generally, vehicles should be at least 2-3 seconds behind active plowing operations, which translates to 103’ to 154’.
-And depending on the road conditions this 2-3 seconds should be increased.
+And depending on the road conditions, this 2-3 seconds should be increased.

 During the Winter, maintenance locations in CNY are staffed 24/7, including holidays.